Bread Machine Italian Bread

 Every bread machine recipe starts with the same steps:

-Add the milk, egg, and softened butter cut into small chunks to the bottom of your bread pan fitted with the paddle attachments.
+Add the milk, egg, and softened butter cut into small chunks to the bottom of the bread pan.

 Add the flour, sugar, and salt directly on top of the wet ingredients.

-Sprinkle the salt and sugar around the perimeter of the pan, keeping it away from the center of the flour.
+Sprinkle the salt and sugar around the perimeter of the pan or in the corners, keeping it away from the center of the flour.
+This will keep the yeast and salt from mixing too early, which can prevent the yeast from rising properly.

 Use the back of a spoon to dig a small well in the center of the flour.
 Add the yeast in the well.